anajlm/AdaTask/README.md

 - `TaskRepository`: Interface to provide methods for basic CRUD operations (Create, Read, Update, Delete) on tasks.
 This interface is designed to handle various task types through generics.

+- **Implementations**

 	- `PersonalTaskInMemoryRepository`, `StudyTaskInMemoryRepository`, and `WorkTaskInMemoryRepository`: Implement TaskRepository for personal, study, and work tasks.
 Each repository class provides implementations for creating, retrieving, updating, and deleting tasks specific to its type.

 #### Service Layer: